Monday - Tuesday: 5:00PM to 8:00PM

-*McKinners will be closed for Dine-In Services until the State of Colorado and CDC determine it is safe to be open to the public.
-We will however, be taking take-out/pick-up and delivery orders.
+*McKinners is open for Dine-In Services with new limited hours.
+We will continue taking take-out/pick-up and delivery orders.
 Call-In/Pick-Up: Call Direct at 303.798.8500 or Use the ChowNow App.
 For Delivery: Use the GrubHub or DoorDash App.*

 We are proud participants of the HDLM (Historic Downtown Littleton Merchant Society) and celebrate the fact that we can be a part of the amazing atmosphere that is Downtown Littleton.